douglasgreen/outlines/computing/data_science/xml.md

 4.  **Advantages and Use Cases:**

     -   SOAP is known for its robustness and extensive feature set, including built-in error handling and support for a variety of data types.
-    -   It\'s often used in enterprise environments and for services requiring high security, reliable messaging, transaction management, and other advanced web service functionalities.
+    -   It's often used in enterprise environments and for services requiring high security, reliable messaging, transaction management, and other advanced web service functionalities.

 5.  **Challenges:**